newmanrs/blog/content/post/jsonresume.markdown

 }
 ```

-Nonprogrammers may find the brackets in json excessive, but it's the price paid to banish ambiguity.^[Generally, computers do what you say, not what you want.]
-The entire file I used to generate my resume is [available here](/json/resume.json).
+Nonprogrammers may find the brackets in json obnoxious, but it's the price paid to banish most ambiguity.^[Generally, computers do what you say, not what you want.]
+I probably don't want to know how many hours humanity has spent unmangling CSV files.
+The file I used to generate my resume is [available here](/json/resume.json).
 This information is ingested into jsonresume into some templates which select which data to use and outputs the resume as a [HTML page](/resume/resume/).
 The [quickstart guide](https://jsonresume.org/getting-started/) to use this software project is simple.
 Briefly, you'll need some kind of unix-like shell which is now available even in Windows.
 And assuming if the `resume.json` is in the same directory (and that you've installed the node package manager (npm), the basic evocation to install is as follows:

 ```